 The Library has a large collection (156,000+) of aerial photographs of Colorado (no other states are collected).
-Most were shot in the mid-1930s through the early 1950s for the U.S. Forest Service, U.S. Soil Conservation Service, and Bureau of Land Management (BLM).
+Most were shot in the mid-1930s through the early 2000s for the U.S. Forest Service, U.S. Soil Conservation Service, and Bureau of Land Management (BLM).
 Mines does have some unique photos from the early 1930s of the Front Range area take by the Lowry Field Photographers School.
-Other than the Denver area, the Library has very few recent aerial photos.
+Other than the Denver area and the National Forests of Colorado, the Library has very few recent aerial photos.

 All of the air photos sets are listed in the Library's Catalog.
 To find aerial photographs of parts of Colorado, search for "[county] name" and "aerial photographs."
 The photos are located in blue, plastic boxes on the compact shelving units in the Map Collection.
 The photographs are filed by set.
 Most of the aerial photographs call numbers begin with "G4311.A4 svar .U5".
 While the aerial photographs may be checked out like books and maps, you must see the Map Librarian before you proceed to Circulation with the photos.

 While these sites are mostly known for their road map features, each also has current satellite images or aerial photographs:

 Some aerial photographs and satellite images are available on the web: